 - If you want to reset all intervals on this page to their default values, click RESET TO DEFAULT near the bottom of the page.

 To specify how long transactions will be stored after their creation date, click the control for Total Transaction Lifetime, and change its associated number of days.
+The number of days to deletion will be calculated from when the transaction was created.
 For example, if this lifetime is 30 days, a transaction created on January 1 will be deleted on January 31.

 - To specify how long archived transactions will be stored, click the control for Archived, and change its associated number of days.
-No other setting on this page affects archived transactions.
+The number of days to deletion will be calculated from when the transaction’s status changed to Archived.
+Note: No other setting on this page affects archived transactions.

 - To specify how long incomplete transactions will be stored, click the control for Incomplete Transactions, and change its associated number of days.
-Note that incomplete transactions are in one of the following states: Draft, Declined, Expired.
+The number of days to deletion will be calculated from when the transaction was created.
+Note: Incomplete transactions are in one of the following states: Draft, Declined, Expired.

 - If you want to specify smaller retention values for incomplete transactions in particular states (Draft, Declined or Expired). click the control for the relevant state, and change its associated number of days.
 These controls are in the section Advanced Settings for Incomplete Transactions.